pulibrary/pul_library_drupal/sites/all/modules/apachesolr/README.txt

 The Debian/Ubuntu packages for Solr should NOT be used to install Solr.
 For example, do NOT install the solr or solr-jetty packages.

-Download the latest Solr 1.4.x or 3.x release (e.g. 1.4.1 or 3.5.0) from:
+Download the latest Solr 1.4.x or 3.x release (e.g. 1.4.1 or 3.6.1) from:
 http://www.apache.org/dyn/closer.cgi/lucene/solr/

-Apache Lucene 3.1, 3.2 or 3.3, have a possible index corruption bug on server crash or power loss (LUCENE-3418).
-Solr 3.4 has a problem with SortMissingLast so Solr  3.5.0 is preferred.
+Apache Lucene 3.1, 3.2 or 3.3, have a possible index corruption bug on server crash or power loss (LUCENE-3418) and have bugs that interfere with the Drupal admin reports.
+Solr 3.4 has a problem with SortMissingLast so Solr 3.5.0 or later is strongly preferred.

 Unpack the tarball somewhere not visible to the web (not in your webserver docroot and not inside of your Drupal directory).